Obstructive Sleep Apnea

 Obstructive Sleep Apnea or OSA occurs during sleep when the body’s muscles relax, allowing the tongue to fall back, blocking the throat and reducing air to the lungs.

 The brain panics, raises blood pressure and triggers internal “alarms” to start breathing, often with a gasp or snort commonly known as snoring.
 The brain goes back to sleep and the obstruction cycle happens again.
 The more often you obstruct, the more your airway is blocked and the heart is stressed.

-Snoring may be the sign of a more serious health problem.
+Snoring may be the sign of a more serious health problem or Sleep Breathing Disorder

 Not every person who snores suffers from Sleep Apnea, but if you consistently experience any of the symptoms above, you should be evaluated.
-Take this private Sleep Risk Assessment and answer the self assessment questionnaire.
-Be sure to email or give us a call with any questions or to request your comprehensive sleep evaluation.
+A comprehensive sleep evaluation may be necessary.